AhmadBahaa1995/ActSeisDAS/README.md

 ## License

-© 2025 EdgeDAS Project.
+© 2025 ActSeisDAS Project.
 Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---